easeml/ci/README.md

-# Usage
+# Ease.ml/ci

-Ease.ml/ci can be used as a stand-alone library or deployed as a CI&CD service.
+Ease.ml/ci is a library to support continuous testing and integration of machine learning models with statistical guarantees.
+It can be used as a stand-alone library or deployed as a CI&CD service.

+### Why another CI/CD system

+There exist many different CI/CD tools for classical software development (e.g., [Jenkins](https://www.jenkins.io/)).
+However, using them out-of-the box for continously testing machine learning models can lead to failures in production.
+The reason is firstly, that when testing an ML model with a fixed test set, one has to take into account the inherent randomness of ML.
+Secondly, when using the same test set multiple times, one has to make sure to not overfitt to it, even when only evaluating and having access to the outcome of test conditions.
+More details about the inherent challenges on how to test ML models can be found in our [blog post](https://ds3lab.ghost.io/ci/).

-# Ease.ml/ci as a library
+## Ease.ml/ci as a library

 install the library
 ```commandline